rafasis1986/deaths-dancing/README.md

 <u>TODO list: </u>

-- To Implement a Logger services like Sentry or Logstash.
+- To Implement a Logger services like Sentry or Logstash. (added in 0.2.0)

 - Create a documentation with mocks using ApiBlueprint